Optimal Pacing of a Cyclist in a Time Trial Based on Individualized Models of Fatigue and Recovery: Results and Discussion

-We had the opportunity to simulate the cycling course of the 2019 Duathlon National Championship in Greenville, South Carolina on our CompuTrainer.
-The elevation profile of this course is presented in Figure \ref{fig_Greenville_test}.
-We ran this experiment with Sub 14 by requesting the subject to ride with her own strategy as the baseline test\footnote{One of the shortcomings of utilizing Computrainer is that it does not model drag force during a ride.
-Therefore, the drag term in Equation (\ref{eq_newton_dis}) should be removed.
-Also, when the subject is riding downhill, the CompuTrainer cannot accelerate the bicycle as would happen on a real road.
-Therefore, besides removing the negative resistance force due to downhill section of the course, the calibrated resistance force of $15.5$ N is added to Equation (\ref{eq_newton_dis}) instead of the drag force.
-This force is imposed constantly by the CompuTrainer and is set during the calibration process.}.
-During the test, she was receiving velocity, distance, power, elevation, and heart rate data in real-time via the interface depicted in Figure \ref{fig_experiment_setup}.
+In this section we evaluate simulated performance of Subject 14, when optimally paced via DP, against her experimentally measured self-paced performance when riding the cycling course of the 2019 Duathlon National Championship in Greenville, South Carolina on our CompuTrainer in the laboratory setting\footnote{One of the shortcomings of utilizing the CompuTrainer is that it does not model the aerodynamic drag force during a ride.
+Instead a constant force of $15.5$ N was added to the resistance of the Computrainer as determined during the calibration process.
+Also the CompuTrainer cannot accelerate the bicycle in downhill rides as would happen on a real ride and therefore the negative resistance force due to downhill section of the course was removed.
+These changes were also accounted for by adjusting the equations of motion in the DP simulation of the optimal pace when comparing to the Computrainer experimental results.}.

+We requested Subject 14, who is a seasoned and capable cyclist, to ride the course with her own pacing strategy and asked her to aim to finish in the fastest time possible.
+During this laboratory experiment, she was able to see in real-time and via the interface depicted in Figure \ref{fig_experiment_setup} the current road slope, distance traveled, and her velocity, pedaling power, and heart rate The subject managed to finish the course in \textit{34 min 8 sec}.
+We then evaluated her performance when optimally paced with DP over the same course, in a simulation of her model.
+Figure \ref{fig_Greenville_test} shows the elevation profile as well as the cyclist pedaling power, remaining anaerobic energy, and velocity in both scenarios.